top of page

 Acclimating to a new foster family can be stressful and traumatic.

 The book was intentionally left as a cliffhanger – it does not say whether Darius was able to go back home to his parents.
-Some of the kids I read the book to were frustrated by this, appearing to want to know how his story ends so they could better process their own situation.
-The game cards seemed to help, as kids were able to identify ways their story was similar and identify ways it is different.
+This allows children to come to their own conclusions about what they think would be best, offering an opening for a conversation about how they want the story to end.
+The game cards help children to continue to process the many emotions they experience.
 They could consider from an outside view how they thought Darius would feel and what he would experience.

 Darius experiences many conflicting feelings about his experience in foster care and is confused about what is happening in his life.

-Foster care/adoption/guardianship situations are all so different and multidimensional.
+Foster care/adoption/guardianship situations are all so different and multi-dimensional.
 Some kids have no memory of their parents while others have regular visits.
 Some know that their parents are working hard to get home and other kids have no idea where their parents are.
 This is the perfect game to pull my card trick – pretend you are reading the card but ask whatever question you know they need to talk about.
 Be careful to not get caught!
+However, there are LOTS of prompts generating discussion from different angles.
+There are plenty of opportunities for children to process their experiences.

 Darius eventually learns to cope with his situation and knows he is loved and cared for.